NIDDK Instructions for Requesting Relocation (Transfer) of K-Series Projects

 - Updated copy of Data and Safety Monitoring Plan (DSMP) for all clinical research studies, if applicable.
 Please note that a named Safety Officer, who is not directly involved in the proposed clinical study, must be included in the updated DSMP.

-- If applicable, address the required five points for the use of vertebrate animals.
+- If applicable, address the required four points for the use of vertebrate animals.
 This section of the application needs to include information about the animal facilities at the new institution.

 Sample: http://grants.nih.gov/grants/olaw/VASchecklist.pdf(64 KB see page 5)